This is about a consideration of the “Two Wills” philosophy of Duns Scotus and how it may be applied to our status as “Fallen” and being sinners.

 The Two Wills in relation to tribal allegiances and inter-group conflicts

-However what may have been a past development in human evolution and possibly right in early development the many years of subsequent evolution and development of societies should have modified and been transcended by reason and moral inclination.
-Our responses to other groups and races are still too often geared towards a tribal group protection that excludes others or is antagonistic to out-group people.
+However what may have been a past development in human evolution and possibly right in early evolution, the many years of subsequent evolution and development of societies should have modified and been transcended by reason and better moral inclination. today we may see that our responses to other groups and races are still too often geared towards a tribal group protection that excludes others or is antagonistic to out-group people.

 I want to suggest that this is a kind of group centred Self-regard that is often still limited to our group that we are part of and not sympathetic enough to outsiders.
 We have not transcended that tribal origin and the hate and death and such conflict is an aspect of our “Fallen” (underdeveloped) nature.
 It is again a failure to choose the Justice and Love of God, a failure of the motivation to divine justice that sees all as belonging in God and deserving of the same dignity and rights we would want for our self.
 Even when not in violent confrontation there is often a protective group mentality that can seem reasonable but intransigent.
 Things may be too reasonably argued in a way that seeks imposition of one group will upon another.
 It is by the Will to God’s love and justice that such conflicts are resolved and yet we often seem reluctant to live by it and choose an antagonistic group reaction instead.